CoralCode/CoralCode/README.md

 - I,m laerning C# becuase I am trying to become a Unity Games developer.
 - I already have someone to colaborate with, but if you're intrested you can let me know on Discord.
 - 📫 Discord: @Cosmic.
-- I'm the one with the "No Internet" profile pic.
+- I'm the one with the Dog in the space helmet profile pic.

 - That's all, thanks for reading.